Date(s) - 09/09/2019 - 10/09/2019

 Cost: PIANC Members $495 (incl.
 GST), Non-Members $748 (incl.
 GST)

-See below for the full program, also downloadable here
+See below for information about speakers, and the full program, also downloadable here

 PIANC Australia & New Zealand has developed an exciting program that addresses crisis management and natural disaster response in ports and harbours with eminent Australian, New Zealand and international speakers.